marilari88/neotest-vitest/README.md

 Credits to [neotest-jest](https://github.com/haydenmeade/neotest-jest)

 ## Known issues
-- Wrong error location on collecting results - (this is related to Vitest reporting issue)
+- ~~Wrong error location on collecting results - (this is related to Vitest reporting issue)~~ (solved by Vitest 0.23.0)
-- test.each is currently not well supported
+- test.each is currently not well supported (currently )
-- Weird behaviors when either neotest-jest is installed at same time (they share same test parsing logic)

 ## How to install it
 ```